FeatureBaseDB/featurebase/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Check that tests have been written and that they cover the new functionality.
 - [ ] Run tests and ensure they pass.
 - [ ] Build and run the code, performing any applicable integration testing.
+- [ ] Make sure PR title conforms to convention in CHANGELOG.md.
+- [ ] Make sure PR is tagged with appropriate changelog label.